claytongulick/chip-input/README.md

 ### chip-change
 Dispatched with a chip is created or deleted

+### chip-input
+Dispatched when the component receives input from keystroke or other means

 ### chip-close
 Dispatched when a chip is closed.
 Detail contains:
 ```